MriLevi/mastermind/README.md

 By default, code is a combination of 4 colors numbered from 1 to 6.
 Colors may repeat.

-Feedback is a sequence of markers for each position.
-There are three valid markers:
-* `b`   right color in the right position
-* `w`   right color in a wrong position
-* `.`  wrong color
+Feedback is given in the form of x,y x represents the amount of colors that are correct, and in the correct position y represents the amount of colors that are correct, but in the wrong position
 # Usage
 ```
     usage: mastermind.py [-h] [-colors COLORS] [-positions POSITIONS] [--maker]